Union (towers)

-Union is a co-living development of two towers in the St John's area of Manchester, England.
+Union is a co-living development of two towers on Water Street in the St John's area of Manchester, England.
 The first phase, a 112 m, 36-storey high-rise, is the first rent-by-the-room co-living building in the United Kingdom, where potential renters are matched with housemates based on their responses to a questionnaire.
-It was designed by Denton Corker Marshall and as of September 2025 is the 18th-tallest building in Greater Manchester.
-The second phase, consisting of a 32-storey building, is due for completion in 2025.
+It was designed by Denton Corker Marshall and as of August 2026 is the 21st-tallest building in Greater Manchester.
+The second phase, consisting of a 32-storey building, completed in 2025.

 History

 Planning

 The planning application for phase one was submitted to Manchester City Council in April 2020 for a 36-storey building comprising co-living units, as well as amenity, flexible commercial (Sui generis), and co-work spaces.
 Planning approval was obtained in November 2021.

 The planning application for phase two was submitted to Manchester City Council in December 2019 for a 32-storey building comprising co-living units, amenity space, gym and flexible commercial space.
 Planning approval was obtained in July 2021.